muritane/coordination-architecture/README.md

 ## 10. Core Synthesis

-**Intelligent action is the deliberate, phase-appropriate destruction of information—chosen so that future decisions remain cheap, predictable, and viable—until redesign becomes necessary due to error patterns inconsistent with the assumed causal invariants.**
+**Intelligent action is the deliberate, phase-appropriate destruction of information—chosen so that future decisions remain cheap, predictable, and viable—until error patterns inconsistent with assumed causal invariants force redesign under loss.**

 This framework explains: